Rainbow Canyon Test Plot

 BACKGROUND

-Led by a course at the USC School of Architecture, the Test Plot will address the diverse challenges and opportunities of the canyon through a mission and ethos developed collaboratively by the students and their partners.
-The class will work with the Mount Washington Alliance, Community Nature Connection, and other community members and organizations.
-The course will conclude with reflections on the process, which will be shared with LA County’s “Pando Days” program, contributing to its sustainability-focused colloquium of schools.
+Led by a course at the USC School of Architecture, the Test Plot addressed the diverse challenges and opportunities of the canyon through a mission and ethos developed collaboratively by the students and their partners.
+The class worked with the Community Nature Connection and a broad coalition of organizations and residents.
+The course concluded with reflections on the process, and shared with LA County’s “Pando Days” program, contributing to its sustainability-focused colloquium of schools.

 TEAM